cyralinc/sidecar-failopen/README.md

 - A list of subnets with access to the sidecar, the repository, AWS CloudWatch, and AWS Secrets Manager.
   These subnets are the ones where the lambda will be deployed.
-One way to configure access to CloudWatch and Secrets Manager from Labmda is to [follow these steps](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/) up to the step, `Verify that your network ACL allows outbound requests from your Lambda function, and inbound traffic as needed`, and then attach the lambda to the created subnets.
+One way to configure access to CloudWatch and Secrets Manager from Lambda is to [follow these steps](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/) up to the step, `Verify that your network ACL allows outbound requests from your Lambda function, and inbound traffic as needed`, and then attach the lambda to the created subnets.